How ‘awake’ is your Enterprise Architecture tool vendor?

 And, frankly, that’s exactly the problem.

 Because the world around EA has changed.
 A lot.
 And hard-pressed EA teams trying to keep their heads above successive waves of technology and organizational change need to have confidence that their EA tool is going to drive the outcomes and conversations they need, both today and tomorrow.
-And some EA vendors seem more awake to that fact than others.
+And some Enterprise Architecture tools vendors seem more awake to that fact than others.

 So if you are thinking about taking that step – or if you’re struggling to realise value from your existing EA tool – here are three things you should probably consider.

-Most EA tools are built around standards.
+Most Enterprise Architecture tools are built around standards.
 Modelling and notations standards; architecture framework standards; reference model standards; data interchange standards.
 Standards, standards, standards!

 As the old joke goes, the great thing about standards is that there are so many to choose between.